AdityaKane2001/AdityaKane2001.github.io/_pages/about.md

 ## A bit about me...

 I am a junior of Computer Enginnering at Pune Institute of Computer Technology, Pune.
 Deeply interested in Computer Vision.
-I :heart: open source!
+I ❤️ open source!